stafforj/LPE-Cooling/INSTRUCTIONS.md

 ### Operating Principles

 Liquid exfoliation processes, and many other mixing/formulation operations, impart high shear rates ($\dot{\gamma}$) on precursor materials dispersed in solvents.
 This action can generate heat through viscous heating of the fluid ($\dot{Q}$).
 A schematic of a liquid exfoliation process that uses a rapidly rotating impeller inside a closed vessel is shown in the schematic below.
-When the vessel is allowed to cool naturally in air, the amount of heat that can be dissipated from the system is limited by passive heat transfer modes (natural convection & radiation) from the external surface of the vessel to the ambient surroundings ($Q_{nc}''$).
-This can result in uncontrollably high product temperatures that can affect the mixing process and/or impact the reliability of the exfoliation system itself.
+When the vessel is allowed to cool naturally in air, the amount of heat that can be dissipated from the system is limited by passive heat transfer modes from the external surface of the vessel to the ambient surroundings (natural convection & radiation, $Q_{nc}''$).
+This can result in uncontrollably high product temperatures that can affect the mixing process if there is a sensitivity to temperature and/or impact the reliability of the exfoliation system itself.

-The aim of this build is to provide a low cost approach that can cool a kitchen blender vessel during the liquid exfoliation of nanomaterials.
-The operating principle is illustrated on the right schematic below.
+The aim of this build is to provide a low-cost approach that can cool a kitchen blender vessel during the liquid exfoliation of nanomaterials.
+The operating principle of the cooling system is illustrated on the right schematic below.
 A cooling jacket surrounds the process vessel.
-The space inside is filled with ice cubes and chilled water which removes thermal energy from the process vessel using two heat transfer modes: the latent heat of fusion from a phase change of ice ($Q_{pc}''$) and the sensible heating of liquid water that is enhanced by coolant recirculation ($Q_{cv}''$).
+The internal space is filled with ice cubes and chilled water which removes thermal energy from the process vessel using two heat transfer modes - the latent heat of fusion from a phase change of ice ($Q_{pc}''$) and the sensible heating of liquid water that is enhanced by coolant recirculation ($Q_{cv}''$).

-This build can be combined with the following repositories to create a standalone, low cost scientific apparatus with speed and product temperature control:
+This build can be combined with the following repositories to create a standalone, low-cost scientific apparatus with speed and temperature control:

 1. [Thermocouple-Datalogger](https://github.com/stafforj/Thermocouple-Datalogger) repository for temperature data aquisition module.
 2. [PID-blender](https://github.com/DTP587/PID-Blender) repository for finely tuned blender speed control, or